Glossary

 ARR = MRR × 12

-Why it matters: Common investor shorthand for scale in subscription businesses.
+Why it matters: Common shorthand for scale in subscription businesses.

 Metric